jordanlewis1/C/Shell/README.md

 commands (except built-ins).
 All it does is find those executables in one of the directories specified by `path` and create a new process to run them.

-To check if a particular file exists in a directory and is executable, consider the `access()` system call.
-For example, when the user types `ls`, and path is set to include both `/bin` and `/usr/bin`, try `access("/bin/ls", X_OK)`.
-If that fails, try "/usr/bin/ls".
-If that fails too, it is an error.

-Your initial shell path should contain one directory: `/bin`

 Note: Most shells allow you to specify a binary specifically without using a search path, using either **absolute paths** or **relative paths**.
 For example, a user could type the **absolute path** `/bin/ls` and execute the